Wyrd00/holbertonschool-low_level_programming/0x03-more_functions_nested_loops/README.md

-This project is for deepening my understanding in nested loops
+This project is for deepening my understanding of nested loops